Fire. Smoke. Meat.

 Shoulder or Boston butt:

-Yes, confusing, a butt is in fact the shoulder.
-But with a large fat cap that essentially bastes the meat as it cooks, this large inexpensive cut is just golden in the smoker.
+Anyway, the pork butt is the best cut for smoking.
+With a large fat cap that essentially bastes the meat as it cooks, this large inexpensive cut is just golden in the smoker.

 Pork butt is the infamous cut used in most ‘pulled pork’ recipes, the mainstay of many a backyard smokers repertoire and rightfully so!